michelle-becker/node-ams-sdk/README.md

 Requires an assetId.
 Callback is optional.
 Will stream without callback.
 Will link up the data that is in blob storage to the supplied asset.
 If it works, this will return a status code of 204 with no data.

+####listAssetFiles(assetId, [cb])

+Will list the files in an asset storage container.
+Requires an assetId.
+Callback is optional.
+Will stream without callback.

+####listAssetFiles(assetId, [cb])

+Will list the files in an asset storage container.
+Requires an assetId.
+Callback is optional.
+Will stream without callback.

+####getFile(fileId, [cb])

+Will get the file information for the given id.
+Requires fileId.
+Callback is optional.
+Will stream without callback.

+####listFiles([cb])

+Will list all of the files in the container.
+Pretty nifty.
+Again, Callback optional, be prepared to handle streams.

 ### Access Policies
 ---------------------